Campuses of George Washington University: Places

 Midcampus is a central area of the main campus located between 21st & 22nd Streets and G & H Streets.
 There are three 'gated' entrances to Midcampus located on 21st, 22nd, and H Streets.
 Kogan Plaza, located at the Trustees Gate on H Street, is used as a gathering place for students, for social purposes, demonstrations, barbecues, or student organization fairs, among other purposes.
 Kogan is surrounded by Lisner Auditorium, Gelman Library, and other buildings.
-It sits across H Street from the District House residence hall (formerly 'Schenley' and 'Crawford' residence halls), as well as the Marvin Center.
-The Monroe Court is a landscaped area with cherry trees and a central fountain, located near Hall of Government and Monroe Hall, just off Midcampus Walk.
+It sits across H Street from the District House residence hall (formerly 'Schenley' and 'Crawford' residence halls), as well as the University Student Center (formerly the Marvin Center and now referred to as USC) and the Academic Center (containing Phillips and Rome Halls and the Smith Hall of Art).
+Behind the University Student Center is Lafayette Hall and the GW Campus Store.
+The Monroe Court is a landscaped area with cherry trees and a central fountain, located near Hall of Government and Monroe Hall, just off Mid-campus Walk.
+Next to Government and Monroe Halls are the Campus Deli and the GWPD and EMeRG building, as well as various academic townhouses.

 Lisner Auditorium is located on the southwest corner of 21st and H Streets.
 Since the 1940s, 'Lisner' has been the site of many events.
 Before the Kennedy Center opened, it was a major center of DC theater life.
 Lisner is listed on the National Register of Historic Places.
 South of Lisner is the Margaret Wetzel House, home to the University Honors Program.

 University Yard, the historic heart of The George Washington University, is a large green space that is open at its north end to H Street, between 20th and 21st Streets.
 Like Kogan Plaza, University Yard is used for purposes such as a gathering place for students, for social purposes, demonstrations, barbecues, or student organization fairs, among others.
-On the eastern edge, along 20th Street, are George Washington University Law School buildings, including Stockton Hall, Theodore Lerner Hall and the Jacob Burns Law Library.
-On the south side of the Yard are Art Deco landmarks Stuart Hall, Lisner Hall and Bell Hall.
-Along the western edge of University Yard are Corcoran and Samson Halls, as well as the Woodhull House, which houses the University Police Department.
+On the eastern edge, along 20th Street, are George Washington University Law School buildings, including Stockton Hall, Theodore Lerner Hall, The Jacob Burns Law Library, Building E, Stuart Hall, and Lisner Hall.
+On the south side of the Yard are Art Deco landmarks is Bell Hall.
+Along the western edge of University Yard are Corcoran and Samson Halls, as well as the Woodhull House and the Textile Museum.
 Corcoran and Stockton Halls, as well as Woodhull House, are listed on the National Register of Historic Places.
+Just North of U-Yard is the Media and Public Affairs Building (known as MPA), Building XX, and Building YY.